robsman/stardust.ui.web/portal-common/src/main/webapp/readme.txt

 See CRNT-23890 for more information.

-Also, web.xml changes needs to be added manually to "components\configure-configs\ipp-portal\properties.xml"
+Also, web.xml changes needs to be added manually to (if available/applicable) -
+- "components\configure-configs\ipp-portal\properties.xml"
+- "components\configure-configs\stardust-portal\properties.xml"